turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 ## NEAR Rust SDK

-For developing NEAR smart contracts, you will need to learn to use the [NEAR Rust SDK][7].
+To develop NEAR smart contracts, you will need to learn to use the [NEAR Rust SDK][7].
 I link to the latest and greatest tagged version on github because:
 - It provides a few features that are not yet released via crates.io to reduce boilerplate
   - `#[private]` macro for callbacks